SingaporeScalaProgrammers/scala-workshop/intro/README.md

 Despite explosion of code and duplication we've made our program
 composable: every function can be tested in isolation and functions can be combined in predictable ways as long as their type signatures are compatible.
+Each function became much more reusable too: `iterate` can generate lists of integers of arbitrary length, `filterEven` can filter any list of integers and so on.
+Later our program will be composed of even more granular and universal building blocks.

 Consider the expression `sum(square(filterEven(iterate(10))))`.
 Unlike a program made of statements, every sub-expression is an expression on its own: